-I won the NSERC scholarship last year, allowing me to continue my research over the summer.
-The summer was very successful, and I achieved many results, winning the American Chemical Society Division of Fluorine Chemistry Undergraduate Research Award.
+I won the Natural Sciences and Engineering Research Council of Canada (NSERC) scholarship last year, allowing me to continue my research over the summer.
+The summer was very successful, and I achieved many results, winning the American Chemical Society (ACS) Division of Fluorine Chemistry Undergraduate Research Award.

 How have your professors impacted your education?

 Professors have significantly impacted my university experience.
 Dr. Jean-Denys Hamel has allowed me to do a research project where I do cutting-edge reactions which have never been done before.
 He sees potential in me to do great things and has done so much for me.
 I owe him more than I can express.
 My experience in the lab has shown me that a master’s in organic chemistry might be something I want to pursue.